-- 2.2.15 Audit Scotland's Review of Health and Social Care Transport focussed on the need for partners (including RTPs) to clarify responsibilities in this area of transport. - 2.2.16 The future Islands Bill is being worked towards by Scottish Government and Comhairle nan Eilean Siar, Orkney Islands Council and Shetland Islands Council.
+- Improve integration with public transport, through partnership working with ScotRail, bus/coach operators and Regional Transport Partnerships and provide secure cycle storage at key destinations including transport interchanges. - Develop a National Cycling and Walking Network, especially in rural areas, as outlined in the National Planning Framework 3, to promote cycle tourism and to connect rural communities. - Develop Active Travel Hubs across Scotland, utilising European Regional Development Funding (ERDF). - 2.2.15 Audit Scotland's Review of Health and Social Care Transport focussed on the need for partners (including RTPs) to clarify responsibilities in this area of transport. - 2.2.16 In June 2017, the new Islands Bill was introduced to the Scottish Parliament.
+Among its measures is the creation of a National Islands Plan, which must be prepared by ministers to show their main goals to help island communities and how they will do it.
+Other measures will include: - A requirement to 'island proof' future legislation and policies. - Greater flexibility around councillor representation within island communities rather than needing the usual three or four councillors per electoral ward. - Extended powers to island councils in relation to marine licensing.

 Progress to date has included the creation of an Island Transport Forum.
 Its remit is to ensure greater involvement of the three councils in the design, commissioning and delivery of transport services.
+The authorities' Our Islands - Our Future campaign sought commitments from the Scottish and UK governments to devolve more powers to the island councils - drawing on the work of the Island Areas Ministerial Working Group and consultation findings.

+We believe that the principles of the Islands Bill could equally and usefully be extended to remote rural areas in Scotland more broadly.

-The authorities' Our Islands Our Future campaign sought commitments from the Scottish and UK governments to devolve more powers to the island councils drawing on the work of the Island Areas Ministerial Working Group and consultation findings, a future Islands Bill will form the basis for island-proofing future legislation and policies and the creation of a National Islands Plan. - 2.2.17 Similarly Argyll and Bute Council and Moray Council are developing investment priorities to feature a growth deal with the UK and Scottish Governments. - 2.2.18 HITRANS supports the UN Convention on the Rights of People with Disabilities to "promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities, and to promote respect for their inherent dignity".
+2.2.17 Argyll and Bute Council and Moray Council are developing investment priorities to feature a growth deal with the UK and Scottish Governments.

+2.2.18 HITRANS supports the UN Convention on the Rights of People with Disabilities to "promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities, and to promote respect for their inherent dignity".
 Furthermore, the RTS fully supports Scotland's Accessible Travel Framework giving disabled people an absolute right to live a life of equal opportunities; with the ability to travel as an important enabler to access those opportunities.
-Notably, the RTS supports the purpose of the Framework to: - Support disabled people's rights by removing barriers and improving access to travel. - Ensuring disabled people are fully involved in work to improve all aspects of travel. - 2.2.19 In December 2016, Transport Scotland published an updated Vessel Replacement and Deployment Plan (VR&DP) which gives an overview of how existing, planned and prospective vessels could be deployed across the Clyde and Hebrides network to deliver the Government's Ferries Plan commitment and better meet forecast demand.
+Notably, the RTS supports the purpose of the Framework to:

+- Support disabled people's rights by removing barriers and improving access to travel. - Ensuring disabled people are fully involved in work to improve all aspects of travel. - 2.2.19 Transport Scotland publish a Vessel Replacement and Deployment Plan (VR&DP) which gives an overview of how existing, planned and prospective vessels could be deployed across the Clyde and Hebrides network to deliver the Government's Ferries Plan commitment and better meet forecast demand.
 The VR&DP informs consideration of new vessel and harbour investments.
 Transport Scotland has committed to updating the VR&DP on an annual basis.

-2.3 TRANSPORT AND TRAVEL IN THE HIGHLANDS AND ISLANDS 2008-2014
+2.3 TRANSPORT AND TRAVEL IN THE HIGHLANDS AND ISLANDS